dosco/graphjin/docs/website/docs/start.md

 ### Config files

-All the config files needs to configure Super Graph for your app are contained in this folder for starters you have two `dev.yaml` and `prod.yaml`.
+All the config files needed to configure Super Graph for your app are contained in this folder; to start you have `dev.yaml` and `prod.yaml`.
 When the `GO_ENV` environment variable is set to `development` then `dev.yaml` is used and the prod one when it's set to `production`.
 Stage and Test are the other two environment options, but you can set the `GO_ENV` to whatever you like (eg. `alpha-test`) and Super Graph will look for a yaml file with that name to load config from.

 ### Seed.js

 Having data flowing through your API makes building your frontend UI so much easier.
 When crafting say a user profile wouldn't it be nice for the API to return a fake user with name, picture and all.
 This is why having the ability to seed your database is important.
-Seeding cn also be used in production to setup some initial users like the admins or to add an initial set of products to a ecommerce store.
+Seeding can also be used in production to setup some initial users like the admins or to add an initial set of products to a ecommerce store.

-Super Graph makes this easy by allowing you to write your seeding script in plan old Javascript.
-The below file that auto-generated for new apps uses our built-in functions `fake` and `graphql` to generate fake data and use GraphQL mutations to insert it into the database.
+Super Graph makes this easy by allowing you to write your seeding script in plain old Javascript.
+The below file - auto-generated for new apps - uses our built-in functions `fake` and `graphql` to generate fake data and use GraphQL mutations to insert it into the database.

 ```javascript
 // Example script to seed database